-Categories of Essential Community Providers:
+Categories of Essential Community Providers

-Essential Community Providers include the following:
+Appendix D Essential Community Providers Database provides a non-exhaustive database of Essential Community Providers, which includes the following:

-- The Center for Medicare & Medicaid Services (CMS) non-exhaustive list of available 340B providers in the PHS Act and section 1927(c)(1)(D)(i)(IV) of the Social Security Act. - Facilities listed on the California Disproportionate Share Hospital Program, Final DSH Eligibility List FY 2012-2013-2014 - 3.
-Federally designated 638 Tribal Health Programs and Title V Urban Indian Health Programs

-- Community Clinic or health center licensed as either a "community clinic" or "free clinic", by the State of California under Health and Safety Code section 1204(a), or is a community clinic or free clinic exempt from licensure under Section 1206 - 5.
-Physician Providers with approved applications for the HI-TECH Medi-Cal Electronic Health Record Incentive Program - 6.
-Federally Qualified Health Centers (FQHCs)

-Covered California will reference Census Tract Level Data on Distribution of California Low-Income Population to identify geographic areas of low-income populations.
-Appendix C Census Tract Data on California Low Income Population includes data from the Year 2000 United States Census on number of Low-Income Individuals that live in a census tract.
+- 1. 340B providers list as of (insert date of final New Entrant Application) - 2.
+California Disproportionate Share Hospital Program, Final DSH Eligibility List FY (insert date of most current OSHPD DSH list) - 3.
+Federally designated 638 Tribal Health Programs and Title V Urban Indian Health Programs (insert date of most current list) - 4.
+Community Clinic or health center licensed as either a "community clinic" or "free clinic", by the State of California under Health and Safety Code section 1204(a), or is a community clinic or free clinic exempt from licensure under Section 1206 (insert date of most current list) - 5.
+Providers with approved applications for the HI-TECH Medi-Cal Electronic Health Record Incentive Program (insert date of most current list) - 6.
+Federally Qualified Health Centers (FQHCs) (insert date of most current list) - 7.
+Census Tract Level Data on Distribution of California Low-Income Population.
+This document provides data from the Year 2000 United States Census on number of Low-Income Individuals that live in a census tract..
 Low-income is defined as a family at or below 200% of Federal Poverty Level.
-The ECP data supplied by Applicant will allow the Exchange to plot contracted ECPs on eounty-maps to compare eontracted providers against the supply of ECPs and equity distribution of low-income Covered California enrollees.
+The data supplied will allow the Exchange to plot contracted ECPs on county maps to compare against maps which display the low-income population.

-Applicants will be permitted to write-in ECPs not on the CMS-developed non-exhaustive list of available 340B providers.
+Applicants will be permitted to write-in ECPs not included in Appendix D for consideration as part of Covered California's review.